bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-SDK--IAM-Roles-and-Policies.md

 ## AWS Policy Simulator

-With the IAM policy simulator, can test and troubleshoot identity-based policies, IAM permissions boundaries, Organizations service control policies (SCPs), and resource-based policies.
+With the IAM policy simulator, can test and troubleshoot identity-based policies, IAM permissions boundaries, Organization service control policies (SCPs), and resource-based policies.

 Here are some common things you can do with the policy simulator: